 What we experience in our minds is often not even a tiny snippet of the whole picture.
 Journaling allows you to examine how you feel and gives you as much space as you need to do so.

 8. Developing a healthy relationship with food.

-At Eddins Counseling Group, we have therapists who specialize in trauma and can be there for you during this challenging time.
-A counselor can be a guide through the worst of times and a sounding board through the best.
+Did you experience a traumatic event?
+Are you suffering from trauma symptoms that are interrupting your life?
+At Eddins Counseling Group we have PTSD and trauma therapists who can be there for you during this challenging time.
+Trauma therapy can guide you through the worst of times and is a sounding board through the best.

 There is no need to walk this path alone, so don’t.
 Follow these steps to start trauma therapy and PTSD treatment in Houston